 So how much do you know about it, really?
-Besides Jim Bowie, Davy Crockett, and William Travis, can you quote many facts?
-Here are 10 facts about the Alamo that every Texan should know.
+Besides James Bowie, David Crockett, and William B. Travis, can you quote many facts?
+Here are 10 facts about the Battle of the Alamo that every Texan should know.

 10. The Alamo was the first mission in the San Antonio region, and its original name?
 Mission San Antonio de Valero.
 Sound familiar?

-9. General Sam Houston thought that holding San Antonio the city was a grand ol’ waste of time, and he actually sent James Bowie to destroy the Alamo.
-However, Bowie and Travis ignored his orders and hunkered behind the fort’s defenses.
+9. General Sam Houston (who would later become the first president of the Republic of Texas after the Texas revolution) thought that holding San Antonio the city was a grand ol' waste of time, and he actually sent James Bowie to destroy the Alamo.
+However, Bowie and Travis ignored his orders and hunkered behind the fort's defenses.

-8. The numbers for the Alamo are skewed – some estimates for Mexican forces range between 1,800-6,000 army members.
-Basically this means that there is little concrete factual information behind all estimates, from casualties to defenders.
+8. The numbers for the Alamo are skewed.
+Estimates for Mexican forces range from 1,800 to as many as 6,000 Mexican troops.
+Basically this means that there is little concrete factual information behind all army estimates, from casualties to defenders.

 7. A few months following the devastating loss at the Alamo, Houston and his 800 Texans defeated Santa Anna's Mexican army near San Jacinto, leading directly to their independence.

 5. The defenders of the Alamo had no idea that Texas declared its independence from Mexico on March 2, 1836.
-The fight for the Alamo began on Feb.
+The assault on the Alamo began on Feb.
 23, 1836, and the fort finally fell on March 6, 1836.

-4. No one can truly say what happened to Davy Crockett – some eyewitness claim he died during the battle, while some claimed he was executed at the hands of Santa Anna.
+4. No one can truly say what happened to Tennessee native Davy Crockett.
+Some eyewitness claim he died during the battle, while some claimed he was executed at the hands of General Antonio Lopez de Santa Anna himself, commander of the Mexican soldiers.
 These mixed accounts have made for some good urban legends.

 3. The saying, "Remember the Alamo!" became the battle cry of the Mexican-American War of 1846-1848, about 10 years following the Alamo's original destruction as a rally call to incite deep-seeded emotions.